 We are a friendly and enthusiastic group of Central Ohio Pythonistas.
-We meet every Friday for informal dojos, occasionally for lunch on various days of the week, and have a monthly meeting on the last Monday of the month.
+We meet most Thursday evenings for informal dojos, occasionally for lunch on various days of the week, and have a monthly meeting on the last Monday of the month.
 To have lunch at your favorite place, announce the time and place on the mailing list.

 After our monthly meetings we like to adjourn to Brazenhead to enjoy good food, good drinks, and good conversation.